Prathameshgite/Bank-Management-System-CPP/Readme.md

 ├── README.md
 └── .gitignore

-Generated files such as .exe and .dat are excluded using .gitignore.
+Generated files such as .exe and .dat are excluded using .gitignore

 ▶️ How to Compile and Run